Oklahoma Territory: David Payne and the Boomers

 Despite federal obstruction, popular demands for the land did not end.
-Captain David L. Payne was one of the main supporters of the opening of Oklahoma to white settlement.
+Captain David L. Payne was one of the main supporters of the opening of Oklahoma to White settlement.
 Payne traveled to Kansas, where he founded the Boomer "Colonial Association".
 Payne's organization of 10,000 members hoped to establish a white colony in the Unassigned Lands.
 The formation of the group prompted President Hayes to issue a proclamation ordering Payne not to enter Indian Territory on February 12, 1880.

 In response, Payne and his group traveled to Camp Alice in the Unassigned Lands, east of Oklahoma City.
 There, they made plans for a city, which they named "Ewing".
 The Fourth Cavalry arrested them and escorted them back to Kansas.
 Payne was furious, as the Posse Comitatus Act prohibited the military from interfering in civil matters.
 The federal government freed Payne and his party, effectively denying them access to the courts.

 Anxious to prove his case in court, Payne and a larger group returned to Ewing in July.
 The Army again arrested the party and escorted them back to Kansas.
-Again they were freed, but this time the federal government charged Payne with trespassing under the Indian Intercourse Act; he went to trial in Ft.
-Smith, Arkansas.
-Judge Isaac Parker ruled against Payne and fined him the maximum amount of $1,000.
+Again they were freed, but this time the federal government charged Payne with trespassing under the Indian Intercourse Act; he went to trial in Fort Smith, Arkansas.
+Judge Isaac C. Parker ruled against Payne and fined him the maximum amount of $1,000.
 Since Payne had no money and no property, the government could not collect the fine.
 The ruling settled nothing on the question of the public domain lands, and Payne continued his activities.